leomakino/learn-data-engineer-topics/gcp/Cloud Digital Leader certification guide.md

 A Cloud Digital Leader can articulate the capabilities of Google Cloud core products and services and how they benefit organizations.
 The Cloud Digital Leader can also describe common business use cases and how cloud solutions support an enterprise.
 The Cloud Digital Leader exam is job-role agnostic and does not require hands-on experience with Google Cloud.

 ## Sections
+This exam guide provides a section-by-section overview of how you will be assessed.

 ### Section 1: Introducion to digital transformation with Google Cloud (appoximately 10% of the exam)
 1. Explain why cloud technology is revolutioning business
     - Define key terms such as cloud, cloud tecnology, data, and digital transformation